 While we were on the platform under the bridge, a particularly noisy motorcycle passed over us and the platypus we were watching.
 It dived quickly and we didn’t spot it again!

 Don’t rush to go to another platform if you don’t see a platypus where you are straight away.
 They can stay underwater for a bit while they hunt.

-If there are people at the platform, ask them if they’ve spotted a platypus here, or at another platform.
+If there are people on the platform, ask them if they’ve spotted a platypus here, or on another platform.
 People are usually keen to share their tips!

 6. Learn about the platypus

-If you understand better the platypus behaviour, you might get better at spotting one.
-More than helping to find one, knowing more about the species enhances the experience once you finally get to see one.
+If you understand better platypus behaviour, you might get better at spotting one.
+Knowing more about the species won’t just help to find the animals, it will enhance the experience once you finally get to see one.

 There are signs in Broken River that will teach you a few things about the platypus.
 They are incredible animals.
 You can, of course, also read a lot about it online.
 But a guided tour* is often the best and most fun way to learn about the environment you’re visiting.
 We had a fantastic time learning about them before our dive in Finch Hatton.

 Have you seen a platypus in Eungella National Park or Broken River?
 Share your experience in the comments below!